 She arrived and we chitchatted for a bit about the cat's needs and temperament, as well as a vague outline for their cat sitting needs for the next several weeks.
 I assume she felt confident in me watching her furbaby, because she went ahead and dropped her off with us on Friday. :)

 The rest of my Wednesday was spent.. well...
 I slept.
 I was exhausted but happy with how productive I had been and rewarded myself by switching between napping and happily lounging on the couch with a fluffy blanket (a present from the ever lovely Julie), some coffee, and a book.

 Thursday I helped C move a couch.
 One of our friends is PCSing (insert cries of despair) and she had no intentions of bringing her couch with her, so C offered to take it off her hands.
 That was a fun adventure since the couch wouldn't fit in the elevator and the stairs are incredibly narrow.

-C dropped me off back at home right before 8 and I spent the night in with Michael.
+C dropped me off back at home right before 8 and I spent the night in with M.

 C came shortly after 5 and we started getting ready for our adventure - a trip to Dongdaemun with A, L (the PCSing friend), and J!
 We met up with the others (minus L) shortly after 6 and took a bus to Yongsan, where L is staying with her family now.
 From there we took another bus straight to Dongdaemun.